nitheesh-pothireddy/My-projects/Crescer - Fourier Series Regression - README.md

 1. Clone the repository to your local machine.

-2. Navigate to the code directory.
+2. Open the notebook `Crescer - Fourier Series Regression.ipynb`.

-3. Run the Python script 'python fourier_regression.py'
+3. Run through each cell in `Crescer - Fourier Series Regression.ipynb`

 4. View the output in the terminal, including the predicted value for `x=50`.

-5. Ensure that all dependencies are installed before running the script.
+5. Ensure that all dependencies are installed before running the notebook.

-6. The script is well-commented for clarity and understanding.
+6. The notebook is well-commented for clarity and understanding.

 Dataset: